scayle/nuxt-opentelemetry/README.md

 ### Custom instrumentation

-To leverage custom instrumentation, set `disableAutomaticInstrumentation` to `true`.
+To leverage custom instrumentation, set `disableAutomaticInitialization` to `true`.
 This enables the creation of custom instrumentation within a Nitro plugin located in the `./server/plugins` directory, offering enhanced customization and adaptability for your instrumentation configuration.
 The example provided demonstrates a basic instrumentation setup utilizing the `@opentelemetry/sdk-node`.

 ```ts
 // ./server/plugins/instrumentation.ts